Follow these steps to ensure your CSV file data is imported successfully into Affinity. You can also watch our recorded webinar.

 - Skip these records: This will skip any rows from your CSV file that already exist on the list.
 For example, if an entity exists on both the list and the imported CSV file, Affinity will skip importing the duplicate entry and its associated data.

-- Now, map the "Name" column from the CSV file to the "Name" of the organization in Affinity.
+- Map the Name column from the CSV file to the Name field in Affinity.

 - Now that we have determined which specific organizations to import data into, we will map our remaining fields.
 Affinity will do its best to auto-associate the columns in your CSV file to the columns in Affinity.
 In our example below, you'll notice that three of the four fields are auto-mapped.
 However, CEO is not.